kamilogluipek/dsa210project/README.md

 3. Provide graphs and descriptive statistics using pandas and matplotlib libraries.
 4. Test the hypothesis using p-test and analyzing the charts.
 5. Determine wheter the hypothesis is correct or not, if it's not try to explain why.

+# Collecting Data
+After I collected manually my daily Instagram screen time and corresponding weather conditions between 17.02.2025 and 17.04.2025, I conducted an exploratory data analysis to observe any patterns.
+I grouped weather conditions into two categories:
+Bad weather: Cloudy (C), Rainy (R), Foggy, and Snowy Good weather: Sunny (S)

+I put all of this data into an excel file for further analysis.